Carolyn Hax

-Carolyn Hanley Hax is an American writer and columnist for The Washington Post and author of the daily syndicated advice column, Carolyn Hax (formerly titled Tell Me About It), which features broad relational advice.
-Originally targeting readers under 30, the column evolved to became more encompassing.
+Carolyn Hanley Hax (born December 5, 1966) is an American writer and columnist for The Washington Post and author of the daily syndicated advice column, Carolyn Hax (formerly titled Tell Me About It), which features broad relational advice.
+Originally targeting readers under 30, the column came to address a broader audience.
 Each column features a cartoon by her now ex-husband, Nick Galifianakis.

 Early life and education

 Carolyn Hanley Hax was born December 5, 1966, in Bridgeport, Connecticut.
 She grew up in Trumbull, the youngest of four daughters.
-Her father, John H. Hax, now retired, was director of research planning at Sikorsky Aircraft in Stratford.
+Her father, John H. Hax, was director of research planning at Sikorsky Aircraft in Stratford.
 Her mother was Elizabeth O'Connell Hax (1940-2002).
-Carolyn Hax graduated from Hopkins School in 1984 and earned a Bachelor of Arts degree from Harvard University (1988).
+Carolyn Hax graduated from Hopkins School in 1984 and earned a Bachelor of Arts degree from Harvard University in History and Literature in 1988.

 Career

-Hax was associate editor and news editor at the Army Times, and copy editor and news editor at The Washington Post.
+Hax majored in history and literature in college with the goal of becoming a lawyer, but after working as a paralegal, she decided her skills translated to becoming an editor, and she landed a job in journalism with Army Times, the media outlet for the armed forces. where she was associate editor and news editor.
+After a two-year stint at Army Times, she landed at The Washington Post's Style section.